GaoleMeng/EECS498-MDE-Mboard/README.md

 ## Quick start

-Note: If you have updated the XCode, do "carthage update" first.
+Note: If you have updated the XCode, do "carthage update" first under the project root `EECS498-MDE-Mboard/buttonAddition`.

 A basic M-Board App involves two Apps to be started, which located in two folder: